melibe23/budget-cypress-exercise/e2e/README.md

-Readme in order to run the Cypress.io test
+Read me in order to run the Cypress.io test

 ## Once you download the repo you will find a folder at the top called ‘e2e’: ##